18 Benefits of Quitting Smoking for Lung Health and Longevity

 6. Improved Exercise Tolerance

-Quitting smoking enhances exercise tolerance and stamina by improving lung capacity and oxygen delivery to muscles, allowing for better physical performance.
+Without the burden of smoking, you can experience enhanced exercise tolerance and stamina.
+This is due to improved lung capacity and oxygen delivery to muscles, allowing for better physical performance.

 7. Reduced Inflammation in the Airways

-Smoking causes inflammation in the airways, leading to conditions like asthma and bronchitis, but quitting smoking helps reduce this inflammation and improve respiratory health.
+Smoking causes significant inflammation in the airways, exacerbating conditions like asthma and bronchitis.
+Quitting helps reduce this inflammation and enhances respiratory health.

 8. Slower Rate of Lung Aging